 Currently we have three study groups.
 Our adult Bible Study/TEACH meets after coffee hour on Sundays.
-The women’s Bible study meets on the 2nd and 4th Monday of the month at 6:00 p.m.
-There is also a men’s Bible study which meets on Thursday at 6:00 p.m.
+There is a men’s Bible study which meets on Thursday at 6:00 p.m.
+Then there is a Bible study that covers the same topic but is offered Sunday at 6:00 or Thursday at 1:00.
 All classes are open to anyone who is interested.

 Cursillo (a Spanish word meaning little course) gives church members the tools and "rules of life" to enthusiastically share the joys of knowing Jesus Christ with others in their everyday environments.
 Cursillo is patterned on Jesus' own example.
 He searched out and called groups of potential leaders, trained them and sent them out to share him with the world.
 Cursillo weekends begin Thursday evening and end Sunday afternoon.
 During the weekend, participants engage in study, reflection, fun, fellowship, and worship, and are renewed in their faith to love and serve the Lord with a passion.
 See Fr.
 Randy for more information.